bkazemi/shakar/docs/shakar-design-notes.md

 - **Property write**: Plain → set; Descriptor.setter → call with `self, value`; strict mode can forbid setting Plain when a descriptor exists.
 - **Methods**: `obj.m(args)` sets `self=obj` for the call frame.
 - **Contextual `get/set`** inside object literals desugar to `Descriptor` slots.
-- **Decorator‑based getters/setters** set flags or return descriptor wrappers so assignment installs the right slot.
+- **Decorator-based getters/setters** set flags or return descriptor wrappers so assignment installs the right slot.
 - Getter must be **nullary**; setter **arity 1**.

 To pass a callable for a getter: `&(obj.prop())`.